johnfairh/site/sourcekit_editoropen.md

       comes from `handleDocumentSubStructureElement()`*
 * Substructure

-Still not sure what a 'semantic annotation' is - thing times out when I request semantic processing.

 => Not responsible for discarding subscripts and typealias.

+### Semantic annotations

+'Semantic annotations' here are an array of {kind/offset/length/system}
+structures that come out between the syntaxmap and the substructure.
+They are generated from a walk of the AST looking for `visitDeclReference()` calls -- that is not stuff being declared, rather refs to other types.
+The SourceKit keys are the *source.lang.swift.ref.* family.

+=> Even if I could make this work it would not help.

 ## SwiftEditorDocument

-Important to realize this is the relatively-long-lived data structure that is held for Xcode for each file.
+This is the relatively-long-lived data structure that is held for Xcode for each file.
 The one-shot usage I care about is not the main case.

 Defined in SwiftLangSupport.h, implementation over in SwiftEditor.cpp.
 ```c++
 class SwiftEditorDocument :
         public ThreadSafeRefCountedBase<SwiftEditorDocument>
 ```
-Members in `SwiftEditorDocument::Implementation` struct, nothing worrying.
+Members in `SwiftEditorDocument::Implementation` struct.
+The most important part is the `SwiftDocumentSyntaxInfo` class that holds the file data and owns the `ParserUnit` that holds and populates the actual `SourceFile`.

+The call to `SwiftEditorDocument::parse()` invokes the Swift compiler and creates the full AST in the `SourceFile` ready to be looked at.

+### Walker

 The `SwiftDocumentStructureWalker` is the thing that pushes structure nodes back to the client.
 There are no early 'return's from `walkToSubStructurePre()`